solliancenet/azure-synapse-build-together-blog/Blog-2/data-engineering.md

 7. In the **New trigger** window, note that you can provide the following trigger types.
 Creating a trigger is out of scope for this post.

     - **Schedule** triggers: Repeatedly execute after the specified interval (**Recurrence**), starting from the **Start date** and continuing to an optional **End date**
-    - **Tumbling window** triggers: Similar to **Schedule** triggers, but consider pipeline execution status in their state (e.g. they are aware if the pipeline they are associated with is cancelled or otherwise interrupted)
+    - **Tumbling window** triggers: Similar to **Schedule** triggers, but consider pipeline execution status in their state (e.g., they are aware that the pipeline they are associated with is canceled or otherwise interrupted)
     - **Storage event** triggers: Fire whenever a blob is created or deleted in the specified Blob Storage container
     - **Custom event** triggers: Integrate with Azure Event Grid to fire based on a subscription to a topic